maz2129/KarenForSenate/README.md

 ## Description
 This application allows voters to sign up to volunteer for an imaginary "Karen for Senate" campaign.

-To update the database, you can fill out the HTML form on the Homepage.
+To volunteer for Karen's campaign, fill out the HTML on the homepage.
+The server will match your information to an existing voter in the database.
 If you enter the name of a voter that is not already in the database, the app will create a new entry.

 You can monitor the entries in the database by going to the '/data' page.
 The server will return all Voters in the database.